Ensure your CV format is structured to best highlight your unique experience and life situation.

 2. Emphasise your technical skills

-While a CV for an electrician should include soft skills (qualities tied to your personality that impact how well you interact with others), it’s showcasing your hard skills that will help convince employers you possess the technical knowledge required of an electrician.
+Make sure to showcase your technical skills that will help convince employers you possess the technical knowledge required of an electrician.

 The following is a list of examples of technical skills for your CV: